ksprdv/Timestamp/README.md

 # Timestamp
-Timestamp in python is useful for creating a timer.
-Made by ksprdv
+Timestamp in python is useful for creating a timer